NadiDami/CrowdHailer.github.io/_drafts/ddd/repos.md

 ```

 ### Building the Repository

-Next to build the above repository.
-There are several ways to go about this I try to go for the simplest.
-There are some very capable Object Relational Mappers available, the best being [Sequel](), to keep things simple I build on top of the sequel library.
+Once we know how we would like to use our repository we can set about implementing it.
+There are several ways to go about this, I try to go for the simplest.
+There are some very capable Object Relational Mappers available, the best being [Sequel]().
+I don't want to reinvent handling SQL so I build on top of the sequel library.
+The following implementation will realise the behavior above.

 ```rb
 # {% highlight ruby %}